starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/connect_account.md

 Private key: 0xe3e70682c2094cac629f6fbed82c07cd
 ```

-Then you can use this code :
+Then you can use this code:

 ```typescript
 // initialize provider